Challenge yourself on the world’s tallest freestanding mountain. summit Kilimanjaro at 5,895m and stand on the Roof of Africa!

 The forest gives way to moorland.
 Hike past ridges and scenic valleys to the Shira Plateau.
 Enjoy spectacular views of Kibo Peak.

 A key acclimatization day.
-Climb high to Lava Tower, then descend to Barranco Camp.
+Climb high to Lava Tower, then descend to Baranco Camp.
 Breathtaking scenery and good adaptation to the altitude.

-Tackle the famous Barranco Wall—a thrilling, hands-on scramble—then cross beautiful alpine terrain to Karanga Camp.
+Tackle the famous Baranco Wall—a thrilling, hands-on scramble—then cross beautiful alpine terrain to Karanga Camp.
 Shorter hike, ideal for acclimatization.

 Karanga to Barafu Camp